tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 The image runs standard [Ubuntu Server (18.04.6)](https://cdimage.ubuntu.com/ubuntu/releases/18.04.6/release/) and has a CLI only interface.
 It comes with the latest version of [Tidal Tools](https://tidalcloud.com/tidal-tools/), [Machine Stats](https://pypi.org/project/machine-stats/) and [DNS Tools](https://dnstools.ninja/) installed.

-It can be deployed into any virtual environment that is compatible with OVA or VHD-based images, and is compatible with AMD64 or EM64T architectures.
+It can be deployed into any virtual environment that is compatible with OVA, VMDK or VHD-based images, and is compatible with AMD64 or EM64T architectures.
+Like VMware Workstation/Fusion.

 To get started: